The Clear Edge

 Ready to make decisions 3x faster without sacrificing quality?

-Start with Days 1-4 decision audit this week.
-Track every decision for 3 full days.
-Log decision type, time spent, and outcome.
-The audit reveals exactly which decisions need frameworks—and how much capacity you’ll reclaim by building them.
+Start with the Days 1–4 decision audit this week.
+Track every decision for 3 full days, log the decision type, time spent, and outcome, and let the audit show you exactly which decisions need frameworks and how much capacity you’ll reclaim by building them.

 Q: How does the Decision Velocity System actually make decisions 3x faster without hurting outcomes?